JordanMartinez/purescript-cookbook/recipes/RoutingPushReactHooks/README.md

 # RoutingPushReactHooks

-This recipe shows how to use `purescript-routing` to do client-side push-state-based routing in a React-based single-page application (SPA).
+This recipe shows how to use `purescript-routing` to do client-side push-state routing in a React-based single-page application (SPA).

 ## Expected Behavior: